boostorg/boost_bloom_benchmarks/README.md

 # Experimental results for [candidate Boost Bloom Library](https://github.com/joaquintides/bloom)

-The tables show the false positive rate (FPR) and execution times in nanoseconds per operation for six different configurations of `boost::bloom::filter<int, ...>` where `N` elements have been inserted.
+The tables show the false positive rate (FPR) and execution times in nanoseconds per operation for nine different configurations of `boost::bloom::filter<int, ...>` where `N` elements have been inserted.
 Filters are constructed with a capacity `c*N` (bits), so `c` is the number of bits used per element.
 For each combination of `c` and a given filter configuration, we have selected the optimum value of `K` (that yielding the minimum FPR).